FrontendKedra/todos-list-react/README.md

 ## Description

-Basic to do list without interactions moved to react
+Basic to do list with interactions

 ## Additional information